Samsung/tizen-docs/docs/application/vstools-mac/overview.md

 You can also use the Tizen Package Manager to set up the Tizen baseline SDK path or each tool path directly:

-- To set up the Tizen baseline SDK path:
+- To set up the Tizen Baseline SDK path:
   1. In the Visual Studio IDE menu, go to **Tools &gt; Tizen &gt; Tizen Package Manager**.
   2. Select **Use installed Tizen SDK**.